• Home

 More hot weather advice:

-2 Keep hydrated Bring a water bottle and drink from from the >2000 cast iron nasoni or ‘big noses’, running water fountains all over the city with SPQR stamped on the front.
+2 Keep hydrated Bring a water bottle and drink from from the >2500 cast iron nasoni or ‘big noses’.
+These are running water fountains all over the city, most with SPQR stamped on the front.
+This one in front of the Pantheon is one of the 3 oldest nasoni, with dragon spouts.

-They were installed in 1874 to make cold drinking water from acqueducts free and accessible to all.
-Put your hand under the main flow and drink from the gush out the top.
+Nasoni were installed in 1874 to make cold drinking water from acqueducts free and accessible to all.
+Place your hand under the main flow and drink from the gush out the top.
 My favourite place to drink is La Barcaccia in Piazza di Spagna.
-The water is absolutely freddissima!
+The water comes straight from Acqua Vergine, an ancient aqueduct, and is absolutely freddissima!

 Granita di caffe